 The relationship between music and brain development in young children has been well-established by science.
 Countless studies have shown that music education, or even the simple introduction of music into a young child's world, helps promote brain development through increased cognitive skills, better understanding of mathematical concepts, and advanced reasoning skills which ultimately lead to improved grades in school.

-There are at least five developmental benefits for young children who take music lessons which are:
+Here are at least five developmental benefits for young children who take music lessons:

 2. The ability to respond to criticism.
 Piano students learn to work under the close scrutiny of a mentor, in this case, their piano teacher.
 Students learn to accept advice and feedback from their teacher who they view as the expert in that field.
 It produces adults who are more considerate to opinions different from their own.